 A Guide to eCommerce Supply Chain Management

-Gone are the days when eCommerce just meant trading and shopping via internet.
+Gone are the days when eCommerce just meant trading and shopping via the internet.
 The internet has enabled buyers and sellers to be much closer and connected.
-A large number of buyers and sellers have come together on dedicated market platforms like Amazon, eBay etc.
+A large number of buyers and sellers have come together on dedicated market platforms like Amazon, eBay, etc.

 Today, anyone within a few clicks can buy almost everything from a manufacturer in India and have it delivered anywhere in the world.
 The growth of eCommerce has brought a lot of new opportunities and challenges to the traditional business models.